harissonsofia/design/FutureFeatures.md

       operations, all of which can benefit from being integrated at the language level.

+ - A library can evolve over time to meet the changing needs of higher-level languages.
+In practice, compiler IRs such as LLVM IR evolve to add new features, change existing features, and sometimes remove features, and these kinds of changes are much harder to do in a spec.

 The library approach also means that applications using a particular version of a library can get consistent behavior and performance, because of the determinism of the underlying WebAssembly platform.